pymupdf/PyMuPDF/docs/document.rst

     :arg int rotate: All copied pages will be rotated by the provided value (degrees, integer multiple of 90).

     :arg bool links: Choose whether (internal and external) links should be included in the copy.
-Default is *True*.
-Internal links to outside the copied page range are **always excluded**.
+Default is `True`. *Named* links (:data:`LINK_NAMED`) and internal links to outside the copied page range are **always excluded**.
-    :arg bool annots: *(new in v1.16.1)* choose whether annotations should be included in the copy. *(Fixed in v1.19.3)* Form fields can never be copied.
+    :arg bool annots: *(new in v1.16.1)* choose whether annotations should be included in the copy.
+Form **fields can never be copied** -- see below.
     :arg int show_progress: *(new in v1.17.7)* specify an interval size greater zero to see progress messages on `sys.stdout`.
 After each interval, a message like `Inserted 30 of 47 pages.` will be printed.
     :arg int final: *(new in v1.18.0)* controls whether the list of already copied objects should be **dropped** after this method, default *True*.
 Set it to 0 except for the last one of multiple insertions from the same source PDF.
 This saves target file size and speeds up execution considerably.

   .. note::

+     1. This is a page-based method.
+Document-level information of source documents is therefore ignored.
+Examples include Optional Content, Embedded Files, `StructureElem`, `AcroForm`, table of contents, page labels, metadata, named destinations (and other named entries) and some more.
+As a consequence, specifically, **Form Fields (widgets) can never be copied** -- although they seem to appear on pages only.
+Look at :meth:`Document.bake` for converting a source document if you need to retain at least widget **appearances.**

-     1. If *from_page > to_page*, pages will be **copied in reverse order**.
-If *0 <= from_page == to_page*, then one page will be copied.
+     2. If `from_page > to_page`, pages will be **copied in reverse order**.
+If `0 <= from_page == to_page`, then one page will be copied.

-     2. *docsrc* TOC entries **will not be copied**.
+     3. `docsrc` TOC entries **will not be copied**.
 It is easy however, to recover a table of contents for the resulting document.
 Look at the examples below and at program `join.py <https://github.com/pymupdf/PyMuPDF-Utilities/blob/master/examples/join-documents/join.py>`_ in the *examples* directory: it can join PDF documents and at the same time piece together respective parts of the tables of contents.

   .. index::